-As one of the three basic free starting commanders, Raynor is one of the most played co-op commanders in the game.
+James Raynor, Renegade Commander, is one of the most played commanders in the game.
 With access to most of the standard Terran units from Wings of Liberty, Raynor also resembles Terran ladder play more than any other commander.
-That being said, Raynor is one most difficult commanders to play, mirroring the difficulty of apm-intensive Terran play typically found in multiplayer.
+Raynor is also one of the most difficult commanders to play well, mirroring the difficulty of Terran play typically found in Versus.

 Suggested Unit Compositions

 Generally recommended on offense-oriented maps where you push into an enemy base.
 Bio-based play consists entirely of a mix of Marine/Medic with circumstantial Firebat/Marauder support.
-Marauders survive AoE attacks better than marines and do well against armored ground compositions.
-Firebats are generally a very good choice against Zergling-based Zerg compositions and on Miner Evacuation and Dead of Night, but not to be used in other situations.
+Marauders survive area damage attacks better than Marines, and do well against armored ground compositions.
+Firebats are generally a very good choice against Zergling-based enemy, compositions, as well as on Miner Evacuation and Dead of Night, but should otherwise not be employed.

-This is the same as the Bio composition, with the exception that a few Vultures are added on in a separate control group in order to cover attacks from all sides.
+Similar to the bio composition, with a few Vultures added in on a separate control group in order to cover attacks from all sides.
 Spider Mines are laid at key locations around the map to cover alternate enemy attack paths while you push into objectives with your army.
-This composition is useful for larger maps where you have to be in more than once place at a time, such as on Mist Opportunities, Oblivion Express, and Vermilion Problem.
+This composition is useful for larger maps where you have to be in more than one place at a time, such as on Mist Opportunities, Oblivion Express, and Vermillion Problem.

 Mech (Vulture/Siege Tank/Viking OR Vulture/Banshee/Viking)

-Raynor can effectively utilize a defensive mechanical composition consisting of Vulture/Mine on the ground and Viking/Turret for the air.
-Siege Tanks or Banshees can be supplemented in order to clean up anything that the mines missed.
-This composition is best utilized on defensive maps.
-One or two Medics should also be added into this composition in order to heal your Mechanical and your ally’s units.
+Raynor can effectively utilize a defensive mechanical composition consisting of Vultures to keep the ground clear, and Vikings plus Missile Turrets for air.
+Siege Tanks or Banshees can be supplemented in order to clean up anything that the Spider Mines miss.
+One or two Medics should also be added into this composition in order to keep your mechanical units healed.
+The goal of this composition is defense, so it’ll fare poorly on more offensive maps.

 - Opening almost exclusively a 3CC or 4CC build (three to four Command Centers before any units) is completely safe in most situations with the help of your two calldowns.
-This gives you a booming initial economy, which allows you to snowball the game.
+This gives you a booming initial economy, which allows you to snowball through the rest of the game.

-- Spider Mines are Raynor’s most powerful “unit” and they annihilate ground armies.
-They should be used against ground waves on any map with a defensive component.
+- Spider Mines are a powerful option in Raynor’s arsenal, being able to annihilate ground armies.
+They are best used against ground waves on any map with a defensive component where you can ensure that you have access to the enemy spawn point.

 - Improve your multitasking.
-Multitasking Bio, Mines, Mules, production, calldowns, and upgrades can be tricky for newer players.
+Multitasking bio, Vultures, Mules, unit production, calldowns, and upgrades can be tricky for newer players.
 Raynor is a very demanding commander to play, so get practice and improve.

 - Use calldowns when they’re available instead of leaving them for emergencies.
-This especially applies to Dusk Wings with a full Mastery upgrade as you can have them on the field 50% of the time.
-(They last 1 minute and have a 2 minute cooldown.)
+This especially applies to Dusk Wings with a full Mastery upgrade as you can have them on the field 50% of the time thanks to their short 2 minute cooldown.

 - Do not leave the Hyperion idle.
-It is a very powerful calldown with both its active abilities and can take out key objectives.
+It is a very powerful calldown with both its active abilities and can take out key objectives practically on its own.

-- Mech upgrades affect both of Raynor’s calldowns.
+- Mech weapon and armor upgrades affect both of Raynor’s calldowns.

 - Raynor fares better against Protoss defenses than against Terran or Zerg defenses.
 Specifically, Siege Tanks and Vipers will give Raynor a lot of trouble when he’s assaulting an enemy base.
-Additionally, many Terran and Zerg encampments tend to feature cloaked or burrowed units, forcing Raynor to waste Commander Center energy to Scan for them.
+Additionally, many Terran and Zerg encampments tend to feature cloaked or burrowed units, forcing Raynor to waste Orbital Command energy to Scan for them.

 - Learning the stutter-step technique will slightly improve the efficiency of your Bio army.